Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond

 Prior to patterning photonic devices, optical characterization was performed to verify formation of color centers in the thin film material.
 Using 4f confocal microscopy, 2D PL spatial maps were obtained using an above-resonant (green, 520 nm) diode laser and bright spots probed with spectroscopy (Fig.~\ref{sfig:PLE_prefab}a).
 From Fig.~\ref{sfig:PLE_prefab}b, the large density of SnV$^-$s formed is evident from the PL spectra.
 This high emitter density is also evident when resonantly addressing the SnV$^-$ candidates.
 Within $\sim$40 GHz of laser scanning range, we can address on the order of 3-4 color centers (Fig.~\ref{sfig:PLE_prefab}d).

-To study the coherence of these color centers, we perform PLE spectroscopy via the PL optical path.
+To study the spectral coherence of these color centers, we perform PLE spectroscopy via the PL optical path.
 We excite the SnV$^-$ with alternating pulsed green and red excitation; SPCM collection is gated with red excitation to reduce signal background.
 The full pulse sequence is 20 $\mu$s, with 4 $\mu$s of green excitation, 4 $\mu$s of offset, and 12 $\mu$s of red excitation and SPCM collection.
 Pulsing for the green diode is provided by direct modulation of the laser diode, while pulsing for the red is provided by an AOM.
 The red laser is scanned across $\sim$40 GHz with a frequency of 0.2 Hz.
 We are also able to identify SnV$^-$ transitions with down to a $\sim$320 MHz linewidth, stable for $\sim$30 minutes (Fig.~\ref{sfig:PLE_prefab}e).
-Estimating from the off-resonance lifetimes as reported in Section ~\ref{subsec:lifetime_reduction}, the Fourier limit linewidth would be on the order of 100 MHz.